 This five-member committee consists of four citizens and one Councilmember.
 The committee's purpose is to study the City's transportation problems, to evaluate alternatives to and solutions for such problems, and to make related recommendations to the City Council.
 The Engineering Division staffs the Transportation Committee.
 For information, contact the Engineering Division or click here.

 Zoning Board of Appeals (ZBA)

 The ZBA is a five-member Board with two alternate members that reviews requests to vary or modify standards in the zoning ordinance.
-Planning and Building Services serves as staff to the ZBA.
+The Planning and Building Divisions serve as staff to the ZBA.
 For further information, contact the Building Division or click here.